jaydenwindle/PythonWebScraping/README.md

 ### Verify Setup

 You can test that everything has been set up correctly by running the following command, which will show you a list of failing tests.
 This is a good thing!
 You'll gradually fix these test cases as you progress through the project.
-By the end of this project, all of the tests will pass.
+By time you've completed this project, all of the tests will pass.

 ```
 $ pipenv run test